sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/workers.md

 Cancelation of jobs in the database-backend store can be achieved in two ways:
 1. By removing the job record from the database.
 The worker will eventually notice that the record doesn't exist anymore and will stop execution.
 1. By setting `cancel` to `TRUE` on the record.
-Paired with the worker store setting `CancelInterval` will check for records to be canceled.
+If `CancelInterval` is set on the worker store, it will check for records to be canceled.
 These will ultimately end up in state `'canceled'`.
 This can be used to keep the record while still being able to cancel workloads.

 ## Adding a new worker